 Choose to adjust for dividend reinvestment (note: no fees or taxes) and inflation.
 The results show a measure of volatility – the monthly realized historical volatility and annual realized historical volatility.
 Finally, if you select an ending month in the ‘Input’ tab, DQYDJ will calculate every period ending on that month – useful for historical period comparisons.

 For total returns over a particular timeframe do not use this calculator, use the S&P 500 Return Calculator instead.

 The S&P 500 Historical Return Calculator

 How to Use the S&P 500 Historical Return Calculator

-The input page to the S&P 500 Historical Return Calculator is relatively simple.
-There are only three inputs you’ll need to think about, then you can select the time periods you’d like to calculate.
-There is no hard limit on the number of periods.
-Select whatever you think your eyesight and computer will handle… or run it multiple times.
+There are only three inputs you’ll need to think about before running the tool.
+There is no hard limit on the number of periods – select as many periods as you think your eyesight and computer will handle (or run it multiple times).

 Also: all returns are annualized, unless otherwise noted.
 This means you can directly compare results between time periods, but you will see unbelievable numbers for smaller time frames – a high monthly return looks even higher when annualized!